scikit-hep/awkward/docs/user-guide/how-to-use-header-only-layoutbuilder.md

 endif()
 ```

-The loaded targets can then be linked against, e.g. to link `my_application` against the layout-builder target library:
+The loaded targets can then be linked against, e.g. to link `my_application` against the `layout-builder` target:
 ```cmake
 target_link_libraries(my_application awkward::layout-builder)
 ```

 If you are using a different generator, it is recommended to download these headers from the [release artifacts on GitHub](https://github.com/scikit-hep/awkward/releases).
+Each of the targets enumerated in `CMakeLists.txt` should be added to the include path that is passed to the compiler.

 Three phases of using Layout Builder